 Santa Carolina (Paradise Island)

 Arguably the island that’s furthest away.
 Santa Carolina is known for its old ruins (a former luxury hotel).
-The beach on Santa Carolina is a beautiful white-sandy gem with pristine water, and a highlight of Mozambique!
+The beaches on Santa Carolina, Mozambique are a beautiful white-sandy gem with pristine water, and a highlight of Mozambique!
 It also offers incredible snorkeling opportunities with turtles!

 Women Travel Essentials I Can’t Live Without